danyshaanan/dupes/README.md

 ```
 * * *
 ### Usage

-`nupes DIRECTORY` will search that directory for duplicate files and output the result.
+`nupes <directory>` will search that directory for duplicate files and output the result. `nupes` will do the same for the current directory.

 * * *
-### Notes
-* Currently using two differentiation methods: file size, and whole file md5.
+### How does it work
+nupes works by running a list of differentiation methods - each one seperates the current pools of files into smaller pools.
+Pools of size 1 are then ommited.
+The current differentiation methods are:
+* File size
-* ...
+* Whole file md5
+Generally, each method has a different trade-off of speed and accuracy.
+By starting with the cheapest methods, we make sure that more expensive ones will be executed on a smaller amount of files.
+By finishing with a whole-file-checksum, we guarantee that files deemed identical are indeed so.

 * * *
 ### TODOs
 * Add more differentiation methods: by headers, partial checksums.
 * Optimise order of differentiation methods.
-* Add option to limit files checked to certail sizes.
+* Add option to limit files checked to certain sizes.
 * Add option to sort results by containing folders, or by size, or by amount of duplicates.
-* Add option to filter (in or out) folders or files by name or extension (currently filtering out node_modules and .git).
+* Add option to include or exclude files/folders by name or regex (currently excluding node_modules and .git).
-* Find whole duplicate folders.
 * Pretify output.
+* Find duplicate folders.
+* Turn this list into github issues.
 * ...
+*